istacyn/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents/lomg format/ IDs displayed numerically/hiddenfiles
+script that creates a directory